fluidkey/eth-rome-23/README.md

-# FluidKey ENS
+# Fluidkey ENS

 This is our submission for the ETHRome 23 hackathon, focused n Privacy.

-With FluidKey ENS you can allow a user to receive a ENS name, that always resolves to a different address, controlled by the user.
+With Fluidkey ENS you can allow a user to receive a ENS name, that always resolves to a different address, controlled by the user.
 These addresses, called [Stealth Addresses](https://vitalik.ca/general/2023/01/20/stealth.html), can be used as burner addresses by the user, to receive a one-time payment.
 Through our UI, accessible via